Now that Input Director is up and running and configured on your master system and your slave system you can start using it:

 A file to be copied doesn't need to have its immediate directory shared.
 For example, a file called "mydoc.txt" located in C:\Documents\Biz\, could have the "Biz" directory setup as a shared folder, or the "Documents" or even the C: drive's root folder, as long as the user on the other machine doing the pasting has appropriate access.
 When files are copied to the Input Director shared clipboard, Input Director looks through the list of shared directories on the system with the files and assesses which ones are available via network shared directories.
 If given a choice of shared directory, it will always pick the most immediate to the file.
 For example - if C:\Document\Biz has been shared as well as C:\Document, then C:\Document\Biz will be picked as this is the most immediate (closest) directory to the location of the file.

 Under global preferences, there is an option to exclude "C$, D$ shares".
 These are Windows administrator shares that are setup by Windows and by default have very limited access.
 Because the access is so limited, checking this option will cause Input Director to ignore them when considering whether a file is available in a shared directory.
-If you did want to setup shares for for whole C: or D: drive, you are best of creating a new read-only share on the root directory and setting appropriate security permissions.
+If you did want to setup shares for the whole C: or D: drive, you are best off creating a new read-only share on the root directory for each hard disk and setting appropriate security permissions.

-Preferred Network Interface - If your system has multiple network connections (For example, it is connected via ethernet to a LAN and it also has a modem connected to it, or it is wireless and also is connected to a network via ethernet) this setting allows you to choose a preferred network interface when communicating with slaves and masters.
-This choice is a preference in that, as an example, if on a master you have set your ethernet connection as the preferred interface, but the slave its trying to communicate with is only available via wireless, then the preference is ignored.
+Preferred Network Interface - If your system has multiple network connections (For example, if it is wireless and also is connected to a network via ethernet) this setting allows you to choose a preferred network interface when communicating with other Input Director systems.
+This choice is a preference in that, as an example, if on a master system you have set your ethernet connection as the preferred interface, but the slave system its trying to communicate with is only available via wireless, then the preference is overridden.
 This is an advanced option and should only be set if there are communication problems and the master and/or slaves are not able to connect to each other or the remote clipboard isn't working (e.g the clipboard is only working one direction but not the other).

 Miscellaneous options -